 mid-scale/large festival programmes, festivals involved in the creation or development of art projects, festivals addressing deficits in the festival ecology are supported.

-Multidisciplinary/Interdisciplinary projects or festivals funded through this programme in 2021 include:
+Multidisciplinary/Interdisciplinary projects or festivals funded through this programme for 2023 include:

 Festivals Investment Scheme

-The Festivals Investment Scheme provides non-recurring support for small festivals or new festival programmes in order to deliver quality and imaginative arts experiences for audiences, to contribute to the development of artform practices and to increase
+The Festivals Investment Scheme provides non-recurring support for small/mid-scale festivals or new festival programmes to deliver quality and imaginative arts experiences for audiences, to contribute to the development of artform practices and to increase

 opportunities for public engagement.
 In this regard, the Arts Council acknowledges the valuable contribution made by voluntary committees in developing and sustaining festivals.